Screaming Eagles connect with Carentan students in Normandy

 |0

-This work, Screaming Eagles connect with Carentan students in Normandy, by CPT Jennifer French, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Screaming Eagles connect with Carentan students in Normandy [Image 11 of 11], by CPT Jennifer French, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.